am-mahmud/am-mahmud/README.md

 # Nomad Mahmud 🌍🧑‍💻☕

 <div>
   Hi!
-I’m your friendly neighborhood full-stack developer who also knows a bit of DevOps magic (aka pressing buttons until things work).Currently a 9-to-5 employed slave, but plotting my great escape to become a free-spirited digital nomad — coding from beaches, mountains, or anywhere WiFi dares to reach.
+I’m your friendly neighborhood full-stack developer who also knows a bit of DevOps magic (aka pressing buttons until things work).
+  Currently a 9-to-5 employed slave, but plotting my great escape to become a free-spirited digital nomad — coding from beaches, mountains, or anywhere WiFi dares to reach.
 </div>

 ---